 Kom Ombo Temple is believed by many to have been a shrine for an ancient “crocodile cult.”
 Although Sobek was perceived as an Egyptian God, worship of him only seemed to take place in parts of Egypt where crocodiles were common.
 All things considered, the Kom Ombo Temple is a fascinating piece of history, and certainly well worth visiting.

 Several tour operators offer day excursions to the site from Aswan which is located 50 km to the south of Kom Ombo town.
-If you have booked or you intend booking one of our Nile cruise packages or one of our all-inclusive Egypt tour packages, you’re likely to find a visit to Kom Ombo Temple is already included in the tour itinerary.
+If you have booked or you intend booking one of our Nile cruises from Aswan to Luxor or one of our Nile cruises from Luxor to Aswan, you will almost certainly find a visit to Kom Ombo Temple is already included in the tour itinerary.